Many wonder. What does a 925 mark mean when stamped on jewelry?

 Upon noticing a green tint to their finger some readers ask, does 925 silver turn your finger green?
 Read the linked article to find out!

 We also welcome any comments you have on the topic of what does a 925 mark mean when stamped on jewelry ?
+Do you have jewerly marked 925 with other marks you don’t recognise?
 Please use the comments section below.